Keith-Web3/Keith-Web3/README.md

 ------------------

 Hi, I'm Ola.
 A frontend developer.
-My current tech stack consists of HTML, SCSS, JS, REACT, FIREBASE, Git.
+My current tech stack consists of HTML, SCSS, JS, React, Firebase, Git.
 I'm currently learning react and I hope to build amazing projects with it soon.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [olorunnisholaolamilekan@gmail.com](mailto:olorunnisholaolamilekan@gmail.com)